jmmut/jmmut.github.io/_posts/2018-09-29-Omegatron.md

 This engine was one of the most complex parts of the game.
 Detecting collisions in a reasonable amount of time was a challenge.
 A 3D hash map of voxels was used to register all the elements in the scene.
+This approach was 12x faster than brute force.

 In particular, a 3D bresenhan algorithm was developed to choose in which voxels should the trails be registered.